titobzzz/Simple-calculator/README.md

 ##The simple calculator

-The simple calculator was built using HTML, css, vanila javascript and webpack
+The simple calculator was built using HTML, css, vanila javascript and webpack for future enhancement if needed.

 #What the simple calculator does
 -Arithemtic calculations